 Defensive Line

-The good news is that the main core from last season's dominant is back: DeMarcus Lawrence, David Irving, Maliek Collins, Taco Charlton and Tyrone Crawford.
+The good news is that the main core from last season’s dominant defensive line is back: DeMarcus Lawrence, David Irving, Maliek Collins, Taco Charlton and Tyrone Crawford.
 Add the return of promising players such as Lewis Neal and Charles Tapper, the additions of Kony Ealy and Jihad Ward, as well as drafting Dorance Armstrong Jr. and the team looks as deep along the defensive line as it has looked in years.

 However, a big hole that needed addressing this off-season was finding a permanent nose tackle.
 Brian Price is a solid rotation player, and Maliek Collins has shown to be much more effective at the three technique.
 Yet the didn’t address the need.